everton137/youcanvote/index.md

 EU citizens living in Germany can chose a Member of Parliament in the European elections on May 26, 2019.

-### I am not German and can I still vote in Germany?
+### I am not German.
+Can I still vote in Germany?

-YES!
-If you are an EU citizen and have lived in Germany for at least 3 months, you can vote in these elections.
+**YES!** If you are an EU citizen and have lived in Germany for at least 3 months, *you can vote* in these elections.
 As long as you have done your residence registration (Anmeldung), you have the right to vote.

-## REGISTRATION CLOSES ON MAY 5
+## REGISTRATION CLOSES ON MAY 5!

 You just need to file an application form in your district office – for example, Bezirksamt Neukölln.
 You have to go there in person with your ID and the completed application form .

 ###  Step 1

-Download the application form [here](https://www.bundeswahlleiter.de/dam/jcr/d975b44c-d57d-439a-b290-7ff6b956ccb4/euwo_anlage-2a_ausfuellbar.pdf).
+Download the application form [here](https://www.bundeswahlleiter.de/dam/jcr/d975b44c-d57d-439a-b290-7ff6b956ccb4/euwo_anlage-2a_ausfuellbar.pdf) - application for registration on a electoral roll (Antrag auf Eintragung in ein Wählerverzeichnis).

 ### Step 2
-Go to your district office (Bezirksamt) bring your ID and the completed application t form.
+Go to your district office (Bezirksamt) bring your ID and the completed application form.
 That is it!

 ## Can I also vote in my Embassy?